kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ...
 ```

-(\*) The named flags feature was propagated from the source code merge
+- NOTE: The named flags feature was propagated from the source code merge
   back in 2008 and is not extensively tested.
 The recommended way of
   defining flags is using [#!define](../cookbooks/5.2.x/core#define.md) (which
   is also valid for branch/script flags):

 ``` c
 #!define FLAG_NAME FLAG_BIT